-Roughly half an hour south from the center of the main tourist district Thamel you’ll find a city called Patan, or Lalitpur.
-Although you’ve hardly travelled far, you will find that things seem to be slightly different here, and that’s because Patan used to be an independent state.
+Roughly half an hour south from the center of the main tourist district Thamel there is a city called Patan, or Lalitpur.
+Although Patan is hardly a long way away, you will find that things seem to be slightly different here.
+The reason for this is because Patan used to be an independent state.
 Make sure you tick off one of the three Durbar Squares on your exploration trip of Patan (the other two squares can be found in Kathmandu and Bhaktapur).
 The Durbar Squares is a UNESCO World Heritage Site and considered one of the main attractions in Patan.
 Make sure to avoid peak-traffic times or you may end up spending over an hour travelling here.

 6. Indulge in Momos

 You can’t visit Kathmandu without having tried Momos.
 Momos are a type of dumpling that can be served steamed or fried and originate from Tibet.
 Luckily Momos have made it across the shared border to Nepal and are now one of the favourite things to eat for visitors and locals alike.
 If you’re a vegetarian you’re probably thinking of meat-filled dumplings, while some Momos have a meat filling, eateries will usually have vegetarian options.
 Momo places are spread across Kathmandu and you won’t struggle to find any eateries selling this dish.

 7. Discover Swayambhunath